dyuk01/blog/_posts/2024-07-17-SummaryRanges.markdown

         res = []
         i = 0
         while i < len(nums):
+            # Initializes starting point
             start = nums[i]
+            # Check Out of bounds & consecutive numbers
             while i + 1 < len(nums) and nums[i] + 1 == nums[i + 1]:
                 i += 1

+            # Interval ended
             if start != nums[i]:
+                # There are more than 1 numbers in an interval
                 res.append(str(start) + "->" + str(nums[i]))
             else:
+                # Only one number exists for an interval
                 res.append(str(nums[i]))

             i += 1